BIRD-Laboratories/MLPScaling/README.md

 ## 12/01/24
 02:28 PST, this morning i will create a slim script callee eval.py to eval all my models.

-I am getting slighlty concerned about my tough draft deadline.
+I am getting slighlty concerned about my rough draft deadline.

+12:36 PST, I have created the eval script and I will set up my instance and run it before about 15:00.
+I'm also going to create the function to upload all the models.